jackdebugjava/coolSquared/README.md

 # coolSquared
-Fun plugin with fun thinfs
+Fun plugin with fun things.
+Use this plugin with Paper.